 Economic necessities meant that Jordan had to walk a diplomatic tightrope elsewhere, too.
 In the regional rift between Qatar and Saudi Arabia, the UAE, Bahrain and Egypt, Jordan could not afford to take sides.
 Heavily dependent on its economic relations with all the Gulf monarchies — as trade partners, providers of financial aid and hosts of hundreds of thousands of Jordanian expatriate workers — Amman had to tread carefully for over three years.

 Deteriorating Economic Circumstances

-Jordan received $396 million in from the IMF in May 2020, in addition to the $1.3-billion it secured in March.
+Jordan received $396 million in emergency assistance from the IMF in May 2020, in addition to the $1.3-billion IMF loan it secured in March.
 But the structural reforms Jordan is supposed to implement in return will be painful for an already suffering population and therefore politically sensitive.
 The last time the government tried to raise taxes, for example, in June 2018, popular protests erupted that led to the replacement of the prime minister and a shelving of the policy.

 King Abdullah is an experienced crisis manager — since the death of Sultan Qaboos of Oman in January 2020, he is the Arab world’s longest-serving head of state — and there are some rays of light in early 2021.
-The Biden administration is likely to pay more attention to Jordan’s concerns; the Gulf monarchies have finally decided to reconcile; and the arrival of vaccines gives possible hope that the end of the pandemic is in sight — Jordan on 13 January.
+The Biden administration is likely to pay more attention to Jordan’s concerns; the Gulf monarchies have finally decided to reconcile; and the arrival of vaccines gives possible hope that the end of the pandemic is in sight — Jordan began administering the jabs on 13 January.